tomeshnet/tomesh.net/code-of-conduct.md

 Those who wish to report a violation but don't feel comfortable talking to the organizers online or at an event can email [coc@tomesh.net](mailto:coc@tomesh.net), which is **currently** monitored by [**Dawn**](http://dcwalker.ca) and **Anastasia**, and will be monitored by two people on a rotating basis.

-Our [internal guidelines](https://github.com/tomeshnet/documents/blob/master/governance/conduct-guidelines.md) for enforcing our code of conduct are viewable online.
+Our [internal guidelines](https://github.com/tomeshnet/documents/blob/master/governance/conduct-guidelines.md) for enforcing our Code of Conduct are viewable online.